Daksh-Singh/Kaggle_Microcourses/Pandas/README.md

 1.You have to change the address of the file(csv file) according to the location of dataset file you are using, I'm storing the data in the same folder that store notebook also.

 2.Rename the variables according to your need and understanding.

+The project is done according to the database given at that time.